jlord/balrog/README.md

 ### Structure

 - **root** you can put .html or .md files in the root directory.
-These are for the purpose of pages such as about, contact and whatnots. _All .html and .md files will be parsed except for readme.md_.
+These are for the purpose of pages such as about, contact and whatnots. _All .html and .md files will be parsed except for readme.md_ [for now](https://github.com/jlord/balrog/issues/5).
 - **assets** folder to contain subfolders for **css**, **imgs** or **js**.
 All of its contents are copied directly to the final `site` folder.
 - **posts** place your markdown post/blog files here. _No spaces in the filename._
 - **shared** contains your template partials/includes such as _header_ or _footer_ HTML files.